bubu93200/MITmscore/readme.md

 ## On button "begin training" (written in python)
 - create midi file of the score (perhaps it can be created before)
-- create a Midi input to hear Midi keyboard
+- create a Midi input to hear Midi instrument.
 - on each note in midi file :
-   - read midi file of piano input
+   - read midi file of instrument input
    - make a comparison between reference Midi file and input from instrument.
    - on scoresheet colorize note from green to red to evaluate if note if Layed good or false